Teacher Helene Consult with Professor Helene

 A

-At our hospital, we take appropriate steps to prevent cell aggregation (cell clusters) at two important stages: after stem cell cultivation is completed and before administration.
+At our hospital, we appropriately implement processes to prevent cell aggregation (cell clustering) at two crucial stages: after the completion of stem cell culture and before administration.

-In addition, by using our proprietary culture medium, the size of the cultured stem cells is approximately 20% smaller than other commercially available culture media, which further reduces the risk of pulmonary embolism and other problems.
+Furthermore, by using a culture medium uniquely developed at our hospital, the size of cultured stem cells is approximately 20% smaller compared to other commercially available culture media, thereby further reducing the risk of pulmonary embolism and other complications.

 ×